hpfast/webmapping_for_beginners_wiki/Home.md

 * internet

-## Preperation
+## Preparation

 On your computer create a directory for yourself, where we can work in today.
 For example:

 	/home/niene/Documents/MyFirstWebMap

 In this directory we save everything we make and download today.
+In the workshop it is referred to as `YourDirectory`.

 ## Let's start!